ImmoMakelaarVergelijker

 In Belgium, ares and hectares appear in:

-• Cadastral records: plots are expressed in a/ha/ca.
+• Cadastral records: plots are expressed in ha/a/ca in official documents from the Flemish, Walloon and Brussels land registries.

-• Building plots: size expressed in ares (e.g. 8-are garden).
+• Building plots: size expressed in ares in listings (e.g. "bouwgrond 8 a 20 ca").

 Practical examples for buyers